deepakiosdev/EquityCoinApp/EquityCoin/README.md

 # EquityCoin

-An iOS application showcasing the top 100 cryptocurrencies with details, favorites and chart
+An iOS application showcasing the top 100 cryptocurrencies with details, favorites and performance chart

 ## Requirements
 - iOS 16.0+